Xayah-Hina/Xayah-Hina/README.md

 ### 👋Hi~ there

-I'm Xayah, working on Computer Graphics。❤
+I'm Xayah, working on Computer Graphics。I'm now on developing HinaPE which would be released recently!

-Current Developing:
-- HinaPE

 Research Interests: